 Woks are traditionally round-bottomed, meant to be placed on burners that specifically hold that shape (you’ll often see full ranges like this in Chinese restaurants).
 But many have flat bottoms designed to work on standard home burners, whether gas, induction, or coil.
 “Home stoves vary in heat and BTUs,” says Sohui Kim, owner and chef of Insa in Brooklyn.
 “But the great thing about a flat bottom is that you can get a ripping-hot heat.
 It mimics restaurant-quality technique.”
 You can, in fact, convert a regular burner with a wok ring if you prefer that style (or do like López-Alt and buy an outdoor setup for round-bottom wok use).

 Handle: When it comes to handle shape, Mandarin-style woks (the majority of woks on this list) have an extended handle on one side, similar to the skillets you’re likely familiar with.
 This is helpful for maneuvering the wok around a burner and tossing ingredients with ease.
 Cantonese-style woks have two smaller handles on each side, which is good for fully picking the vessel up off the stove.
-When it comes to handle material, “it doesn’t matter that much,” says López-Alt.
-This is where aesthetic preference comes into play — though it should be noted that metal tends to get hotter than wood, a downside if you don’t want to use pot holders or dish towels.
+Handle material is also a matter of preference.
+There’s the aesthetic of metal versus wood, plus you have to take into consideration that metal tends to get hotter than wood but is also a more durable material in the long run.

 Best overall wok

 Material: Carbon steel | Shape: Flat bottom | Handle: Mandarin style with wood handles